mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-31"></a>
 [Back to top](#top)
 ## TX-31 -- Rep. John Carter (R)
+### Committees
+John Carter is the #7 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016